SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

 \subsection{Ranking performance via AUROC and AUPRC}

 Next, we assess the ranking quality of the estimated causal relationships using certain threshold free evaluation metrics: area under the receiver operating characteristics curve (AUROC) and area under the precision-recall curve (AUPRC).
 These evaluation metrics are particularly meaningful if the underlying causal graph is sparse.
 For lagged causal relationships, we compute the aggregated scores obtained by considering the maximum absolute edge scores across all lags for every ordered variable pair and comparing it to the ground truth presence of any lagged edge.
-The instantaneous AUROC and AUPRC is reported only if the methods explicitly estimates an instantaneous adjacency matrix.
-Table~\cref{tab:auroc_auprc} summarizes our results on a typical dimension $d=30$; other dimensions' results, although not illustarted, behave similarly.
+The instantaneous AUROC and AUPRC is reported only for methods that output an explicit instantaneous score matrix under the evaluation protocol. \cref{tab:auroc_auprc} summarizes our results on a representative dimension $d=30$.

-As can be seen in \cref{tab:auroc_auprc}, \textsc{SC3D} is found to generate strong lagged ranking performance, with AUROC and AUPRC comparable to or exceeding existing temporal baselines such as DYNOTEARS and PCMCI+.
-At the same time, it significantly outperforms the lagged models TCDF and Neural Granger Causality (CMLP), which exhibit near-random ranking over lagged relationships.
-More importantly, \textsc{SC3D} is the only method that is found to simultaneously achieve good ranking accuracy for instantaneous causal relationships.
-Methods that do not estimate instantaneous effects (eg., DYNOTEARS, PCMCI+, TCDF and cMLP) cannot rank such relationships and therefore posses unavoidable bottlenecks in the SVAR settings.
-Overall, the above results show that \textsc{SC3D} addresses a strictly harder causal discover problem by jointly ranking lagged and instantaneous dependencies while maintaining competitive performance.
+As can be seen in \cref{tab:auroc_auprc}, \textsc{SC3D} is found to generate strong lagged ranking performance, with the best AUROC and near best AUPRC comparable to or exceeding existing temporal baselines such as PCMCI+ and TECDI.
+The performance of TCDF and NeuralGC (cMLP) in terms of lagged AUROC is nearly random in this experiment setup, which suggests that these models have problems ranking lagged causation relations with the synthetic dynamic SEM benchmark.
+As for the instantaneous structure, TECDI obtains the best AUROC$_B$ score, while \textsc{SC3D} obtains the best AUPRC$_B$ score.
+Since AUPRC is especially indicative when dealing with sparse networks, these results indicate that \textsc{SC3D} ranks instantaneous edges correctly while achieving decent precision at the same time.
+Overall, the above results show that \textsc{SC3D} provides a well balanced ranking for both lagged and instantaneous dependencies while maintaining competitive performance over specialized baselines.